Anaphylaxis in the vaccination setting for all vaccines

 - skin and/or mucosal changes (flushing, urticaria, angioedema)

-The Resuscitation Council UK in their 2021 guidance advises that, particularly in community settings, dial 999 urgently for ambulance support and clearly state “ANAPHYLAXIS”.
+The Resuscitation Council UK in their 2021 guidance advises, particularly in community settings, dial 999 urgently for ambulance support and clearly state “ANAPHYLAXIS”.
 They also advise that all clinical staff should be able to recognise anaphylaxis, call for help and start treatment.

 The Resuscitation Council UK recommend that an anaphylaxis pack should be immediately available in each location where vaccines are being given, and should not be stored in a locked cupboard or trolley.
 Staff should check packs regularly to ensure the contents are within their expiry dates.